-Figs.~\ref{fig:qual_recon_backforth}, \ref{fig:qual_temporal_virtual_1}, and \ref{fig:qual_temporal_virtual_2} compare the qualitative results of the proposed method with the strongest baseline, SpacetimeGS~\cite{li2024spacetime}, which achieves the highest PSNR among the baselines.
-Fig.~\ref{fig:qual_recon_backforth} shows the trajectory interpolation condition in the full reconstruction setting, whereas Figs.~\ref{fig:qual_temporal_virtual_1} and \ref{fig:qual_temporal_virtual_2} show the seen-viewpoints condition in the temporal split setting.
-Further qualitative analysis are provided in the Supplementary Material.
+Figs.~\ref{fig:qual_recon_backforth} and \ref{fig:qual_temporal_virtual_1} show the qualitative results of Stitch4D and the baseline methods.
+Fig.~\ref{fig:qual_recon_backforth} shows the trajectory interpolation condition in the full reconstruction setting, whereas Fig.~\ref{fig:qual_temporal_virtual_1} shows the seen-viewpoints condition in the temporal split setting.
+Further qualitative analyses are provided in the supplementary material.

 In Fig.~\ref{fig:qual_recon_backforth}, each column renders the scene from the virtual viewpoint indicated at the top.
 Because SpacetimeGS optimizes scene representations independently for each camera location, cross-location alignment is only weakly constrained.
 As the viewpoint moved to intermediate positions, this resulted in geometric distortions, severe blurring, and occasionally divergent artifacts.
 In contrast, our method jointly optimized observations from multiple locations together with interpolated viewpoints in a shared coordinate system.
-This design maintains geometric consistency and temporal coherence, producing stable renderings even at intermediate viewpoints.
+This design maintains geometric consistency, producing stable renderings even at intermediate viewpoints.

-In Figs.~\ref{fig:qual_temporal_virtual_1} and \ref{fig:qual_temporal_virtual_2}, each row corresponds to a fixed virtual camera, and each column corresponds to the frame index shown at the top (test frames: 3 and 7).
-In Urban Area~1 (Fig.~\ref{fig:qual_temporal_virtual_1}), SpacetimeGS results exhibit structural blur and unstable artifacts on the held-out frames, resulting in ambiguous object boundaries. \proposed~preserves sharp boundaries (e.g., buildings versus sky) and produces temporally smooth transitions.
-In Urban Area~3 (Fig.~\ref{fig:qual_temporal_virtual_2}), SpacetimeGS results suffer from photometric instability and severe blur that deform dynamic objects, whereas \proposed~reconstructs vehicles and background structures more consistently and remains robust at unseen timestamps.
+In Fig.~\ref{fig:qual_temporal_virtual_1}, each row corresponds to a fixed virtual camera, and each column corresponds to the frame index shown at the top (test frames: 3, 7).
+In Urban Area~1 (Fig.~\ref{fig:qual_temporal_virtual_1}), SpacetimeGS results exhibit structural blur and unstable artifacts on the held-out frames, resulting in ambiguous boundaries. \proposed~preserves sharper boundaries (e.g., buildings versus sky) and produces more stable renderings across held-out frames.

+We further evaluate the method with an increased number of input videos.
+Fig.~\ref{fig:3input_lbrf} presents qualitative results obtained using three input videos, suggesting that the proposed framework can be extended beyond the two-input setting.
+Additional qualitative results are provided in the supplementary material.

-Overall, these examples show that \proposed~constructs a coherent 4D representation in sparse multi-location urban settings.
+Overall, these examples show that \proposed~produces stable renderings in sparse urban observations.